RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 ## Troubleshooting

-If the plugin is not working as expected, make sure that your OpenAI API key is valid and that the 'Enable OpenAI Moderation' checkbox is checked in the plugin settings.
+If the plugin is not working as expected, make sure that your OpenAI API key is valid and that the **Enable OpenAI Moderation** checkbox is checked in the plugin settings.

 ## Support and Contributions